scrabbletank/farhome-rules/dmsguide.md

 #### Magthera's Bone Charm
 *Wondrous Item, Requires Attunement*

 While attuned to the Bone Charm you may reroll 1 wound dice when dealing Death damage from spells.
-You gain the _Raise Skeleton_ maneuver.
+You gain the _Raise Skeleton_ spell.

 ##### Raise Skeleton
 - **AP Cost:** 8